ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-6-DeMorgan.rst

 - Truth tables can be used to prove that 2 Boolean expressions are identical.

--Equivalent Boolean expressions will evaluate to the same value in all cases.
+- Equivalent Boolean expressions will evaluate to the same value in all cases.